 The Foundation is able to accept tax deductible donations.
 It is a public fund established for charitable purposes, with the sole purpose of providing money for scholarships, bursaries or prizes.

 Given Jan's life work the Foundation provides financial assistance— the Jan Pentland Scholarship—to enable a person to study financial counselling or a related discipline.
 There is a specific focus on assisting a person who otherwise would not be able to undertake this study.
 The funding may also include costs such as professional supervision, travel or accommodation.

 The Foundation is planned to be self-funding in perpetuity.
 The aim is to set aside a sufficient corpus such that the interest on that amount would be enough to fund the annual scholarships.

 Announcement of the Award

-Administrative support to the Foundation is provided by Financial Counselling Australia.
+Administrative support to the Foundation is provided by Financial Counselling Australia on a pro bono basis.
 Jan was on the Executive of FCA (then called the Australian Financial Counselling and Credit Reform Association), for over a decade, including ten years as chair.

 The trust deed for the Jan Pentland Foundation

 The constitution of Jan Pentland Limited